berry-lang/berry_doc/docs/source/en/Chapter-1.rst

    3.14 # Real literal
    1.1e-6 # Real literal

-Numeric literals are written similarly to everyday writing.
-Berry supports hexadecimal integer denominations.
+Numeric literals are written similarly to everyday notation.
+Berry supports hexadecimal integer literals.
 Hexadecimal literals start with the prefix ``0x`` or ``0X``, followed by a hexadecimal number.

 Boolean literal value
 ^^^^^^^^^^^^^^^^^^^^^

-Boolean values (boolean) are used to represent true and false in the logic state.
+Boolean values are used to represent true and false logical states.
 You can use the keywords ``true`` and ``false`` to represent Boolean literals.

 String literal
 ^^^^^^^^^^^^^^

-A string is a piece of text, and its literal writing is to use a pair of ``’`` or ``"`` to surround the string text:
+A string is a piece of text, and its literal writing is to use a pair of ``'`` or ``"`` to surround the string text:

 .. code:: berry